mike-north/ember-octane-workshop/notes/07-first-action.md

 because the `{{my-helper}}` is associated with the `class` attribute of the `<div>` -- we know it cannot be a modifier.

-Open your devtools and try your use of the `{{on}}` modifier out.
-You may notice that the selected user ID is logged to the console _briefly_ and then disappears.
+Open your devtools and try out your use of the `{{on}}` modifier.
+You may notice that the selected user ID is logged to the console _briefly_ and then it disappears.
 Why is this?

 The default behavior of a form submit is to make a GET request to the current URL w/ form data serialized into queryParams.
 This means our single-page app is reloaded -- not what we want.
 We need to prevent this default behavior -- any ideas as to how we might do this?

-Update your event handler to use [`Event.preventDefault();`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault), so that the default form behavior is avoided
+Update your event handler to use [`Event.preventDefault();`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault), so that the default form behavior is avoided.

 ```js
 /**